Kitten Season Reminders

 Neonatal kittens are more at risk of hypothermia than they are of starvation.
 It is safer to wait and see if a mom returns in warmer weather than in colder temperatures.
 If you determine that they appear neglected, hungry or in immediate danger, it is important to take action fast.
 Are you prepared to bottle feed and care for them until they are old enough to be spayed/neutered and adopted?
 If so, contact Utah Humane Society's Foster Care Department for information and resources.
 Otherwise, place the kittens in a box with a blanket, preferably with a low-heat heating pad under the blanket, and take them to your local animal control shelter.

 • Become a Foster Parent.

-HSU receives kittens with and without their mom nearly every day during Kitten Season.
-We are always in need of dependable foster care volunteers willing to open up their homes to help with precious litters of bottle feeding orphans and other kittens who still have their mom.
+Utah Humane Society receives kittens with and without their mom nearly every day during Kitten Season.
+We are usually in need of dependable foster care volunteers willing to open up their homes to help with precious litters of bottle-feeding orphans and other kittens who still have their mom.
 Are you willing to bottle feed, wean, socialize and provide medical care to ensure each kitten can find a home of his or her own?
 If you said yes, then you can become a life-saver.
 Read more at www.utahhumane.org/foster.